Mary Roduta Roberts, PhD, BScOT

 Background Information

 Dr. Roduta Roberts is a registered Occupational Therapist (OT) in Alberta.
 She has clinical experience in geriatric psychiatry and community-based case management/clinical experience working with people living with disabilities and complex needs.
-Dr. Roduta Roberts holds a PhD in Measurement, Evaluation, and Cognition and maintains an active research program focusing on educational assessment and evaluation methods within health professions education.
-Professionally, she has provided consulting services on quantitative research methods and design, applied measurement, statistical analysis, and the design and reporting of certification test scores.
+Dr. Roduta Roberts earned a PhD in Measurement, Evaluation, and Cognition and maintains an active research program focusing on educational assessment methods primarily within health professions education.
+Professionally, she has provided consulting services on quantitative research methods and design, applied measurement, statistical analysis, and the design and reporting of professional certification test scores.
 Dr. Roduta Roberts joined the Department of Occupational Therapy as an instructor in August 2011 and began her faculty appointment in July 2013.
-She served as the Associate Chair of the OT department from 2021-2022 and was appointed Associate Dean - Graduate Studies in July 2022.
+She served as the Associate Chair of the occupational therapy department from 2021-2022 and was appointed Associate Dean, Graduate Studies in July 2022.

 Research

-Areas of research interest include educational assessment, performance assessment, communication of assessment results/score reporting, assessment validation, uses of technology to facilitate assessment, clinical reasoning and judgment, applied measurement, and integrating multiple methods in research design.
+Areas of research interest include educational assessment, assessment validation, communication of assessment results/score reporting, applied measurement, and diversifying the health professions.

 Teaching

-Dr. Roduta Roberts has taught and coordinated multiple courses within the occupational therapy curriculum since Fall 2011, including Human Systems (MSK anatomy and common physical health conditions) and practice-oriented seminars within the Integration and Application curriculum theme.
+Dr. Roduta Roberts has taught and coordinated multiple courses within the occupational therapy curriculum since Fall 2011, including Human Systems (musculoskeletal (MSK) anatomy and common physical health conditions) and practice-oriented seminars within the Integration and Application curriculum theme.
 Her current teaching area is the assessment and evaluation of occupational performance.

 Scholarly Activities